 However, solids aren’t easy for everyone.
-When you have a little guy or gal with a food allergy, like a cow milk allergy, this transition can cause a lot of angst.
+When you have a little guy or gal with a food allergy, like a cow milk allergy, this transition can cause anxiety.
 “How do I avoid an allergic reaction?” and “What foods should I start with?” come up early in the process.
 Then “How do I make sure my baby’s getting enough to eat?” and “How can I be sure she’s getting the proper nutrition?” are also questions parents ask us a lot.

-With so many questions and concerns, some parents in your shoes wonder if they should take the risk of introducing solid foods at all!
+With so many questions and concerns, some parents in your shoes wonder if they should introduce solid foods at all!
 Unfortunately, it’s not that simple.
-Solid foods actually provide a benefit in helping your little one to start developing the motor skills needed for chewing, biting (food, not people!) and swallowing.
-The motor skills she develops related to solid foods can also help with speech development.
-So how can you safely begin introducing solid foods to your baby?
+Solid foods provide benefits in helping your little one to develope the motor skills needed for chewing, biting (food, not people!) and swallowing.
+The motor skills she develops for solid foods are linked with speech development.
+So, how can you safely begin introducing solid foods to your baby?

-We’re going to walk through 6 important things that can be helpful when introducing solid foods.
-But first, discuss introducing solids with her healthcare team!
-They are the experts, they’re familiar with your little one’s medical care, and they can provide you with the best guidance.
+We’re going to walk through 6 things that can help when introducing solid foods.
+But first, discuss this topic with her healthcare team!
+They are the experts, they’re familiar with your little one, and they can provide you with the best guidance.

 1. Wait until your baby is at least 4 months old, and ideally closer to six months old, to introduce solid foods.